Skip to content

 Important

-Optional Steps (if needed): Correcting Out Environment File:
+Optional Steps (if needed): Correcting the Out Environment File:

-• Once .env file is modified following command can be run explicitly to correct out any issues in the file:
+• Once the .env file is modified, the following command can be run explicitly to correct any issues in the file:

 • Run this command to preview the output sed 's/\r$//' .env | head